ESWAT/voidview/README.md

 # 👁 VoidView

-> Stare into image collection
+> Step into the void, surrounded by imagery and inspiration

-VoidView is an Electron-based minimalist image viewer (only for macOS at the moment).
-I created it as an alternative to Adobe Bridge that made viewing imagery in a single directory the main focus, rather than obtaining metadata, interfacing with other software or being distracted by a lot of UI chrome.
+[VoidView](https://eswat.ca/voidview/) is an Electron-based minimalist image viewer (only for macOS at the moment).
+An alternative to Adobe Bridge, it was made for viewing imagery from a single directory or multiple files to quickly seek inspiration, rather than obtaining metadata, interfacing with other software or being distracted by a lot of UI chrome.

+## Features

+- Quick and simple navigation with mouse or keyboard (with Vim-inspired shortcuts)
+- 99% of UI real estate devoted to display of imagery
+- Useful Help modal shows all you need to use VoidView without getting in the way of your imagery
+- Can display single images in either their original resolution or expanded to fit the viewport

 ![Screenshot of VoidView in grid view](https://github.com/eswat/voidview/blob/master/screenshot-1.png)